HOW TO ENTER

 Your contact details will not be passed on to any third parties, so please have confidence in providing an email address to confirm your entry and receive further race details.

 You DO NOT need to enclose a self-addressed envelope (SAE) for your race number and chip.
 These will only be available for collection at Race Registration on the day.
-Assuming the entry limit is not reached beforehand, the closing date for postal applications is Sunday 16th April 2017.
+Assuming the entry limit is not reached beforehand, the closing date for postal applications is the Sunday preceding (seven days BEFORE) raceday.

 Under UKA rules, the minimum age for a 10km race is 15.